 It’s an easy way to adjust your subject matter for different events and audiences without re-writing the whole speech from scratch.

-So we’ve covered what you’ll say and how you’ll say it – now let’s explore where to find those first speech opportunities.
+So we’ve covered what you’ll say and how you’ll say it – now let’s explore how to find speaking engagements for your first speech.

 Check online and ask around your local community for events like regional festivals or business summits.
 Even if there’s no obvious route to applying as a speaker, don’t be put off.
-Find the name of the person organizing the event and drop them an email or phone call introducing yourself, and ask whether a speaker at their event might be of interest.
+Find the name of the person organizing the event and drop them an email or phone call introducing yourself, and ask whether they have any guest speaking opportunities.

 For more specialist groups, explore the world of associations to find potential events linked to your professional specialty or area of enthusiasm.